pascalreinhold/REDRES/docs/user_manual/7customization.md

 ### Color Theme

 In the *Color Theme* section
-you can toggle light/dark mode by clicking the the `Toggle to Light/Dark Mode` button.
+you can toggle light/dark mode by clicking the `Toggle to Light/Dark Mode` button.
 Beneath that, there is the option to customize the editors base colors, either by entering an RGB-value or by using the color picker.